spotinst/help/src/docs/cost-intelligence/get-started/README.md

 <img width="472" alt="get-started-2" src="https://github.com/spotinst/help/assets/106514736/5a0e4666-2441-4e66-b0c5-b17093f5fff0">

-3. Complete the final steps to finish credentialing the new Spot account and setting up the required IAM policies in the cloud provider.
+3. Complete the following steps to finish credentialing the new Spot account and setting up the required IAM policies in the cloud provider.

 <img width="352" alt="get-started-3" src="https://github.com/spotinst/help/assets/106514736/d90ea173-7069-45cf-81cf-9acaa51ed2b9">

 **NOTE**: Only AWS accounts are supported in the Spot console.
 Azure accounts can be registered using the API.
 Contact your support representative for assistance if needed.

-For help finalizing Azure accounts via API, complete the steps here.
+For help finalizing Azure accounts via API, complete the steps [here](cost-intelligence/tutorials/administration/).

 ### Connect Existing Spot Account